-Amerant, formerly Commercebank, was founded in North Miami Beach, Florida, in 1979.
-There are currently 23 branches (15 in South Florida and eight in Houston, Texas) and two loan production offices in Dallas, Texas, and New York.
-They are the largest community bank headquartered in Florida and currently have more than 800 employees.
+Amerant, formerly Mercantil Commercebank, was founded in North Miami Beach, Florida, in 1979.
+There are currently 27 branches (19 in South Florida and eight in Houston, Texas) and two loan production offices in New York and Dallas, Texas.
+It is the largest community bank headquartered in Florida, and it currently has more than 800 employees.

-The bank offers several personal and business banking products, including home equity lines of credit, as well as investment services.
-Homeowners in Florida or Texas with good credit looking for a HELOC may want to consider Amerant as an option.
-Amerant’s website features a Financial Education Center that has playlists of short video tutorials on banking topics ranging from financial literacy for teens to elder fraud prevention.
+The bank offers several personal and business banking products, including home equity lines of credit and investment services.
+Homeowners in Florida or Texas with good credit looking for a HELOC may want to consider Amerant as an option; it has two different HELOC products, one designed for lower loan amounts and one with a fixed-rate option.

 “Amerant differentiates itself from larger banks and traditional lenders by providing our customers competitive rates, with a level of high-touch service that can simply not be matched when dealing with giant institutions,” says Senior Vice President Ian Schweid, head of products and channels.
 “We work hard to ensure that every individual feels the highest possible level of care.”

-- Fixed-rate HELOC option: For Amerant’s Fixed-Rate Choice HELOC, you can apply online or at a branch and lock in a low rate at any time during the draw period.
+- Fixed-rate HELOC option: For Amerant’s Fixed Rate Choice Equity Line of Credit, you can apply online or at a branch and lock in a low rate at any time during the draw period.

-- No fees: With Amerant, there are no application fees or origination fees.
+- Few upfront costs: With Amerant, there are no application fees or origination fees.

 - Discounts: If you set up autopay on your HELOC from an Amerant checking account, you will receive a 0.25 percent discount.
-Also, if you meet the initial draw requirements of $150,000 you will also receive a 0.25 percent discount.
+Also, if you meet the initial draw requirements of $50,000, you will receive an additional 0.25 percent discount.

 - Fees on Florida loans: For loans originated in Florida, there is a $500 cancellation fee if the HELOC is closed within two years; this fee is waived on Amerant’s standard HELOC product.
 There is also a $75 fee charged annually.